 This includes skateboarders, big trucks, lawnmowers, and those weird hoverboard thingies the kids ride around the neighborhood.

-Let’s be clear: She doesn’t mean the people associated with these wheeled devices any harm – her reaction is playful in nature.
-But she’s an impressive pup, and I’m sure her reaction looks pretty serious to anyone who doesn’t know her.
+Let’s be clear: She doesn’t mean the people associated with these wheeled devices any harm – her reaction is playful and triggered by her excitability.
+But she’s an impressive pup, and I’m sure she looks pretty frightening to anyone who doesn’t know her.

 I wasn’t worried about her leash.
 It was a pretty high-quality model, made by a premium pet product manufacturer.
 It even featured a relatively heavy-duty leash clasp.